Contact

 Get to know Frederick McKinley Jones

-Self-taught engineer, inventor, and Thermo King co-founder, Frederick McKinley Jones, designed the first portable air-cooling unit for trucks.
+Self-taught engineer and inventor Frederick McKinley Jones designed the first portable air-cooling unit for trucks.

 Fred Jones’ interest in engineering and mechanics began at an early age.